Alimzade/Alimzade/README.md

 ## About Me

 I'm an **AI Engineering Master's student** with a passion for exploring the limitless possibilities of artificial intelligence and machine learning.
-My focus lies in applying AI to solve real-world problems, in areas like medical imaging.
+My focus lies in applying AI to solve real-world problems, especially in areas like medical imaging.

 - 🌱 **Currently learning:** Advanced AI techniques and their applications.
 - 🔭 **Working on:** Projects involving XAI methods and AI-driven healthcare solutions.